kaycaimx/PetDiary/README.md

   - The abovementioned functionality uses user's current location
 - Other updates:
   - User now can select which pet to add logs, and each pet's screen will only that pet's own logs
-- Issues:
-  - Currently in the first render of SpotScreen a type error will appear because userLocation is null and cannot read latitude or longtitute of null, we will fix this in the next iteration

 ### Iteration 1 (Nov 19, 2023)